doomvox/raku-study/notes/69cent_git.md

     1.  create a github account

-    2.  get added as a collaborator
+    2.  get added to raku-study as a collaborator

         1. Settings->Manage Access->Invite a collaborator